-Google’s 10th version of Android is readily available and coming to your phone soon, or already has.
-If you’re excited about the fun new dark mode, camera improvements, the Assistant or live captions, you’re probably wondering “will my phone get Android 10” or “when will my phone get the Android 10 update?”
+Google’s Android 10 update is readily available and coming to your phone soon if it hasn’t already here in 2020.
+With all the neat new controls and features you’re probably wondering “will my phone get Android 10” or “when will my phone get the Android 10 update?”

-Thankfully, this year manufacturers are delivering the update quicker than ever before.
-So, here’s what to expect from all the biggest brands and when you might get the Android 10 release on your device.
+Here’s what to expect from all the biggest brands and when you might get the Android 10 update on your device.

 Google Pixel Android 10 Updates

 As expected, we’re starting with Google’s very own Pixel phones.
-Earlier this year the company confirmed every Pixel phone they’ve ever made will get the update, and they all already got it.
+Earlier this year the company confirmed every Pixel phone they’ve ever made will get the update, and they did.
+All Pixel devices got Android 10 in September of 2019.

 - Pixel, Pixel XL